 Super bikes are expensive.
 Not like ‘it’s a bit out of your range’ expensive but more like ‘save up a few years’ salary to buy it’ expensive.
 Their exorbitant pricing is often justified because these bikes often feature state-of-the-art, trademarked technologies that an average layman can’t even begin to comprehend.
 Besides being a vanity purchase, superbikes offer speed and power (lots of it) and can glide through roads at more than 250-300 kilometres per hour.

 Also, the maintenance of these vehicles are expensive on their own and can easily cost over Rs.30,000 a month and go on to about as high as Rs.1 lakh depending on the level of usage.
 What this means is that having a basic insurance just isn’t enough.
-You, in fact, require a few add ons that can be included on to your insurance policy .
+You, in fact, require a few add ons that can be included on to .
 Below you will read about the different types of add-ons you can use.
 Read on to find out.

 Also known by other names like Zero Depreciation Cover or Nil Depreciation Cover, this add on offers coverage against any damages to your superbike caused due to everyday wear and tear.
 This type of add on is one of the most popular among vehicle owners as they provide reimbursement/cover against aspects a typical comprehensive policy doesn’t.